 Conversely, sometimes we get a very dry spring like, the one in 2021.
 If we don’t get much rain in April and May, this is a critical period to water, especially in new gardens.
 Most Illinois natives have evolved to need more moisture in the spring even if they are otherwise quite drought tolerant.

-Similarly, a “normal” Chicago fall is pretty rainy, but if you have a new garden, you should still be thinking about watering it through the end of November.
+Similarly, a “normal” Chicago fall is pretty rainy, but if you have a new garden, you should still think about watering it weekly through the end of November or even into December.
 While dormant plants need less water than growing plants, the soil should be evenly moist going into the freezing weather or your plants can get what is effectively “freezer burn.”
+This is true even if we get a cold snap or snow in October or early November, because it can get warm and dry again even if it freezes.

 Understanding your garden’s needs